The Gunny Sack

 pulp and seeds removed from the spaghetti squash

-Step Four: Spaghetti Squash Strands
+Step Four: Scrape The Spaghetti Squash

 Once the pulp and seeds have been removed, use a fork to scrape out the strands of spaghetti squash.